Lamiaceae

 The alternative family name Labiatae refers to the flowers typically having petals fused into an upper lip and a lower lip (labia in Latin).
+Although this is still considered an acceptable alternative name, most botanists now use the name Lamiaceae in referring to this family.
 The flowers are bilaterally symmetrical with five united petals and five united sepals.
 They are usually bisexual and verticillastrate (a flower cluster that looks like a whorl of flowers, but actually consists of two crowded clusters).
-Although this is still considered an acceptable alternative name, most botanists now use the name Lamiaceae in referring to this family.
 The leaves emerge oppositely, each pair at right angles to the previous one (decussate) or whorled.
-The stems are frequently square in cross section, but this is not found in all members of the family, and is sometimes found in other plant families.
+The stems are frequently square in cross section, but this trait is not found in all members of the family, and is sometimes found in other plant families.